-Bill Belichick Pulling For Horse Named After Him At Breeders’ Cup
+NESN

 FOXBORO, Mass. — While his primary focus is on Sunday night’s matchup with the Baltimore Ravens, Bill Belichick will have his eye on another sporting event set to take place this weekend.

-Eight Rings, a horse named in the New England Patriots head coach’s honor, is scheduled run at the Breeders’ Cup Juvenile on Friday.
+Eight Rings, a horse named in the New England Patriots head coach’s honor, is scheduled to run at the Breeders’ Cup Juvenile on Friday.

 “I have a little interest in that one, yeah,” Belichick said with a smile during his Friday morning news conference. “… I hope it runs fast.”